-The on-Site and adjacent characterization of the Natural Heritage features was conducted by a qualified CIMA+ biologist by visual assessment of the terrestrial and aquatic components on and adjacent to the Site during one site visit.
-Table 2 presents the details of the visit in terms of date, times, survey focus and weather conditions.
+The on-Site and adjacent characterization of the natural features was conducted by a qualified CIMA+ biologist by visual assessment of the terrestrial and aquatic components on and adjacent to the Site during five (5) site visits.
+Table 2 presents the details of the visits in terms of date, times, survey focus and weather conditions.